Trier social stress test: Indicators

 The TSST increases levels of several substances known to indicate activation of the hypothalamic-pituitary-adrenal axis (HPAA), a core driver of physiological stress.
 These include prolactin, hGH, ACTH, and cortisol (both in saliva and blood).

 Compared to control, normal healthy individuals undergoing the TSST experience increases over baseline ranging from 30% (prolactin) to 700% (hGH).
 The timing of these changes also varies by substance.
 Levels of serum cortisol, prolactin, and ACTH peak immediately after the end of stress induction, but salivary cortisol peaks 10 minutes later and hGH peaks 40 minutes later.
 These effects were found in more than 70% of the participants.

 Heart rate is also an indicator of stress.
-In normal individuals, heart rate goes from a mean of 70.5 bpm before the test, to a maximum mean of 96.5 bpm during the stressful task.
+In normal individuals, heart rate goes from a mean of 70.5 bpm before the test to a maximum mean of 96.5 bpm during the stressful task.
 Heart rates return to normal quickly after the stress induction has ended.

 Correlations

 A variety of factors have been found to be correlated with the amount and directionality of response to the TSST.
 These include sex, nicotine use, genetics, and mental illness, among others.

-Males are known to exhibit a larger cortisol responses to the TSST.
+Males are known to exhibit larger cortisol responses to the TSST.
 Men typically show double the cortisol response to stress that women show.
 However, the cortisol responses of females depends on which phase of their menstrual cycle they are in.
 Women in the luteal phase of the menstrual cycle have cortisol responses that are comparable to men, but the cortisol response of women in their follicular phase is comparable to women taking oral contraceptives.

 With regard to nicotine use, chronic nicotine consumption is associated with lower cortisol responses to the TSST than in nonsmokers.
 It has been suggested that this may be related to the chronic stimulation of CRH-containing neurons in the hypothalamus by nicotine.

 There is also evidence that genetic factors contribute to the variability in cortisol response as well.
 The cortisol response to psychosocial stress is moderate to high.
 For example, carriers of the Bcll polymorphism have reduced salivary cortisol response to the TSST, while carriers of the N363S polymorphism have enhanced response.

 Mental illness exerts a variety of effects on TSST response, depending on the indicator and the illness.
 Most clinical psychological conditions, including unresolved trauma due to sexual abuse, panic disorder, and excessive experience of early life stress, are associated with blunted response to the TSST, although the lower magnitude of percentage changes may be attributable to baseline inflation caused by a higher average level of everyday stress, such that persons with these conditions experience everyday life as being closer to test conditions than do unaffected persons.
 Major depression is one of the few conditions associated with a heightened response to the TSST.